elenabarry/emojional/README.md

 ## Test Train Dev Split

 In the original paper the authors used a training folder which contained the datasets train.txt, test.txt and dev.txt in a 91.8% train, 4.1% test, 4.1% develop split, and a testing folder which contained 20 identical true samples in train.txt, test.txt and dev.txt.
-The original layout and contents of these folders can be seen here. emoji2vec

 My full dataset consisted of 12205 true samples and 1000 of false samples.
 I also used the same 91.8% train, 4.1% test, 4.1% develop split.
-8.2% of 12205 = 1000 (rounded down)

 ## My Data Folder

-Total true samples = 12205
-(91.8% train, 4.1% test, 4.1% develop split)

 ### Training Folder